shaman-ai/agent-actors/README.md

-# agent-actors: LLM Agent Trees
+# Agent Actors: Parallelized Agent Trees Performing Plan-Do-Check-Adjust Cycles

 Create your own trees of AI agents that work towards a common objective.
 Together, let's explore the potential of Agent Actors and inspire the LLM community to delve deeper into this exciting realm of possibilities!